anshmenghani/Fusion/README.md

 `pip install -r requirements.txt`

 `Fusion` is now set up in your directory.
 Each file has a description in the comments.
-Run `Fusion/FusionUI/widget.py` to launch the User Interface from the repository.
+Run `Fusion/FusionUI/widget.py` to launch the User Interface from the directory.
 ### Contact Information for Inquiries:
 `ansh.menghani@gmail.com`